parse-community/Parse-SDK-Flutter/README.md

 liveQuery.client.unSubscribe(subscription);
 ```

+__Disconnection__
+In case the client's connection to the server breaks,
+LiveQuery will automatically try to reconnect.
+LiveQuery will wait at increasing intervals between reconnection attempts.
+By default, these intervals are set to `[0, 500, 1000, 2000, 5000, 10000]` for mobile and `[0, 500, 1000, 2000, 5000]` for web.
+You can change these by providing a custom list using the `liveListRetryIntervals` parameter at `Parse.initialize()` ("-1" means "do not try to reconnect").

 ## ParseLiveList
 ParseLiveList makes implementing a dynamic List as simple as possible.

+#### General Use
 It ships with the ParseLiveList class itself, this class manages all elements of the list, sorts them,
 keeps itself up to date and Notifies you on changes.